alexk99/the_router/gui.md

 ### 3
-- Edit /etc/bisonrouter/brouter.conf and use the 'kni' flag in VIF command that creates an interface to access the GUI
+- Edit /etc/bisonrouter/brouter.conf and use the 'kni' flag in VIF command that creates an interface to access the GUI.
+Usually, it is an uplink VIF.

 ### 4
 - Edit /etc/bisonrouter/bisonrouter.env and add 'br_default_gw' variable.